thisisnish/streamhub-wall/README.md

 ####```initial```

 Number.
-The number of content items to render on page load.
+The number of Content items to render on page load.
 Defaults to 50.

         var wallView = new LiveMediaWall({
             el: document.getElementById('wall'),